 Find out more about Alvaston Park Friends and how you can get involved.

 You can get to the park using the river path/cycle route which goes from the city centre, past Pride Park and to Elvaston Country Park.
-You can also go along the filled in canal to Chellaston, Swarkston, Melbourne and onto Leicestershire.
+You can also go along the filled in canal to Chellaston, Swarkstone, Melbourne and onto Leicestershire.
 For more information on cycling, visit the Cycle Derby page.

 To access the car park, go down Meadow Lane off the main A6 London Road.
 The postcode is DE24 8QQ.